Report Card: Bob Condotta grades the Seahawks’ 28-21 victory vs. the 49ers in Week 4

 Wide receiver

-Tyler Lockett (hip) and DK Metcalf (knee) started despite being on the injury report at the end of the week (with Lockett listed as questionable).
+Tyler Lockett (hip) and DK Metcalf (foot) started despite being on the injury report at the end of the week (with Lockett listed as questionable).

 But neither seemed overly hindered.